 Are there different side effects?

 The side effects for these products do not vary substantially, but you should still consult the information provided before purchase.

 Is it right for me?

+Renewing your regular HRT pill online is simple.
 Take our short questionnaire today, and your answers will be screened by one of our qualified physicians.
-If approved, your order will be dispensed by our UK-based pharmacy and shipped to your door via secure courier.
+If approved, your order will be dispensed by our UK-based pharmacy and shipped to your door by secure courier.

 - GMC Doctors

 - Secure Payment & Data

 - Registered Pharmacy

 - Easy Repeat Orders

 We promise to keep your details secure and private.
 We will never sell your information or share it with third parties.
 Whatever treatment you buy online from us, we will send in plain, unmarked packaging via our secure courier service.